smpallen99/coherence/README.md

 ## Getting Started

-First, decide wich modules you would like to use for your project.
+First, decide which modules you would like to use for your project.
 For the following example we are going to use a full install except for the confirmable option.

 Run the installer